alaminerca/Virtual-MPI-Cluster-Lab-Matrix-Operations-with-Ubuntu-VMs/mpi-cluster-guide.md

 ---

 ## Optional: Using Shared Folder (NFS)
-For a more efficient setup, consider using NFS to create a shared directory across all nodes, eliminating the need to manually copy files.
+For a more efficient setup, consider using NFS to create a shared directory across all nodes, eliminating the need to manually copy files (see nfs_shared_folder_setup.md).

 ---